Factbox - Countdown to Brexit

 FACE TO FACE

-From June 12 - Finally, nearly a year after the referendum, British negotiators, probably led by current Brexit Secretary David Davis, will sit down with Barnier.
-However, it is possible some "talks about talks" may get underway after May 22.
-Both sides can save time by fixing procedural arrangements - who will meet whom where, speaking what language and so on.
+Finally, after nearly a year of phoney war since the June 23 referendum vote to quit, British negotiators led by David Davis will sit down with Barnier's EU team.
+This may well happen soon after the April 29 EU summit.
+Full negotiations must wait until EU governments sign off on the directives but both can save time by fixing procedural arrangements -- who will meet whom where, speaking what language, and so on -- once Barnier has a mandate.

+Once the 27 governments have signed off on the directives, negotiating teams will start talks, each tackling certain areas.

 THE DIVORCE DEAL

-Autumn 2017 - Tusk says the EU27 will review in the autumn whether "sufficient progress" has been made in outlining a Withdrawal Treaty for negotiators to move on to a second phase of talks to discuss a post-Brexit free trade deal.
-First the EU wants to settle key issues: how to calculate an exit bill for Britain's outstanding commitments; treatment of British and EU expats; dealing with outstanding EU legal cases; new borders.
+December 2017 - Brussels wants a basic deal on a Withdrawal Treaty by year's end.
+Key issues: the exit bill for Britain's outstanding commitments; treatment of British and EU expats; dealing with outstanding EU legal cases; new border rules.

-Leaders could discuss progress at a summit on Oct.
-19-20 and take a decision on launching Phase 2 at the next, on Dec.
-14-15.

-Autumn 2018 to Spring 2019 - The Scottish government wants an independence vote once the terms of a Brexit deal are clear.
-But May has rejected the call and Scottish voters seem lukewarm.
+Autumn 2018 to Spring 2019 - Just to make it complicated, the Scottish government wants an independence vote once a Brexit deal is clear.
+But, May has so far rejected the call for a new Scottish referendum until after Britain leaves the EU.

 B-DAY

-Friday, March 29, 2019 - Barring surprises, Britain leaves at midnight, at the end of the last business day of the quarter.
+March 29, 2019 - Britain leaves.
+At any rate, it should do so exactly two years after May sends the Article 50 letter.
+As it happens, this Friday is the last business day of the quarter.

+The date could be fine-tuned.
+Britain could leave earlier if it gets a deal, and the two-year deadline can be extended if all agree.
+But Brussels wants Britain out before EU elections in May 2019.
+Despite mutual threats of no deal, few want such chaos.

 A PERIOD OF TRANSITION